mgretajulia/villa-carlotta/prompts.md

 Request 2:
 “Explain which artworks from Sommariva’s collection were located in Villa Carlotta.”

-Reply 2:“ Canova, Thorvaldsen, Hayez, Palagi’s artworks were displayed in Villa Sommariva (now Villa Carlotta).”|
+Reply 2:“ Canova, Thorvaldsen, Hayez, Palagi’s artworks were displayed in Villa Sommariva (now Villa Carlotta).”

 Final Answer: “Sommariva owned major neoclassical artworks by Canova, Thorvaldsen, Hayez, Palagi.
 These artworks were displayed in Villa Sommariva (now Villa Carlotta)”

-Task: “Provide a complete list of artworks connected to Villa Carlotta through its owners.*)
+Task: “Provide a complete list of artworks connected to Villa Carlotta through its owners.”

 **Considerations:** Claude gave a shorter but highly accurate list, confirming **Antonio Canova** (*Palamede*, *Maddalena Penitente*, *Amore e Psiche* replica) and **Bertel Thorvaldsen** (*Triumph of Alexander*), alongside